Spaghetti all'assassina

 Spaghetti all'assassina (/it/; lit. 'assassin's manner spaghetti'), also known as spaghetti bruciati (/it/; lit. 'burnt spaghetti'), is a pasta dish.
-Its preparation is markedly different from other spaghetti dishes; instead of being boiled in salted water and finished in sauce, the pasta is cooked directly in the pan (traditionally cast iron).
+Instead of being boiled in salted water and finished in sauce, the spaghetti is cooked directly in the pan (traditionally cast iron).
 A broth typically made of tomato sauce diluted with water is gradually added to the pan as the pasta absorbs it, similar to a risotto.
 As the spaghetti absorbs the sauce, it cooks directly on the pan surface, developing significant browning and a distinctive, crispy texture unique among pasta dishes.